MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/deploy-chat-web-app.md

 ## Prerequisites

 - An Azure subscription - <a href="https://azure.microsoft.com/free/cognitive-services" target="_blank">Create one for free</a>.
 - A [deployed Azure OpenAI](../how-to/deploy-models-openai.md) chat model.
-Complete the [AI Foundry playground quickstart](../quickstarts/get-started-playground.md) to create this resource if you haven't already.
+Complete the [Azure AI Foundry playground quickstart](../quickstarts/get-started-playground.md) to create this resource if you haven't already.

 - An [Azure AI Search service connection](../how-to/connections-add.md#create-a-new-connection) to index the sample product data.